HuiZhangDB/PMEmo/README.md

 * manually annotated emotion labels: static labels for the whole clips (i.e., overall labels), and dynamic labels for each 0.5-second segment (i.e., continuous labels over time);
 * Corresponding EDA physiological signals.

-New contents have been added to the updated dataset:
+New update!
+The updated PMEmo dataset incorporates:

 * song lyrics (LRC),
-* song comments from online music websites (Chinese and English texts).
+* song comments from online music websites (Chinese and English texts),
+* extended physiological feature space.

+The updated PMEmo enables researchers to conduct analysis in multiple modalities.

 ## Data Description
-The whole [PMEmo dataset](http://pmemo.hellohui.cn/) of approximately 1.3 GB can be downloaded online.
+The whole PMEmo dataset of approximately 1.3 GB can be downloaded online ([the original version (2018)](https://drive.google.com/drive/folders/1NhN4KaLQPFg9nRNOwne-Lnkxi3nlJHR3?usp=sharing), [the updated version (2019)](https://drive.google.com/drive/folders/1qDk6hZDGVlVXgckjLq9LvXLZ9EgK9gw0?usp=sharing)).
 Considering copyright restrictions, full songs are not included in this dataset but the chorus excerpts are available in PMEmo.
 To make the data accessible and compatible for a wide range of platforms, the metadata of songs,